SlyTed/ngx-pipes-toolkit/README.md

 ## Usage

 All pipes in **ngx-pipes-toolkit** are implemented as standalone pipes.
 There are no Angular modules that wrap the pipes.
 Therefore, you can directly use them in your components or templates by importing them where needed.
+Furthermore, all pipes are pure.

 - In templates: